conjectures/Engineering_84_business_week/week07_cloud_computing_aws/s04-linux-commands/README.md

 - Finally `stderr` stream outputs errors from a program and is combined with the `stdout` to be displayed on the terminal.
 However, it can be redirected for logging purposes.

+In Linux systems, every file that is currently opened, gets assigned an integer value, called **file descriptor**.
+These descriptors are a part of the POSIX API, a standard for maintaining compatibility between operating systems.
 Streams in Linux are handled as files.
 Therefore, the streams have unique identifiers, **file descriptors** assigned to them.
-These are descriptors are a part of the POSIX API, a standard for maintaining compatibility between operating systems.
-In Linux systems, every file that is currently opened, gets assigned an integer file descriptor.
-Therefore The file descriptors associated with each stream can be seen below:
+The file descriptors associated with each stream can be seen below:
 |value|stream|
 |---|---|